Surprising Fact: Women Can Suffer from “Low T”, Too!

 While hormone replacement therapy is not a “cure” for every disease, there are very real, clinically proven benefits to restoring female hormone balance that extend far beyond relieving the symptoms of menopause.

-Customized SottoPelle hormone replacement therapy is not a “one-size-fits all” solution– but rather ensures that the optimal personalized dosages are administered for symptom relief and improved health and wellbeing through customized dosing.
+Customized SottoPelle Method hormone replacement is not a “one-size-fits all” solution– but rather ensures that the optimal personalized dosages are administered for symptom relief and improved health and wellbeing through customized dosing.

-Additionally, only “bioidentical” hormones, such as those used in SottoPelle, exactly replicate the molecular structure of the hormones produced by a woman’s body.
+Additionally, only “bioidentical” hormones, such as those used in the SottoPelle Method, exactly replicate the molecular structure of the hormones produced by a woman’s body.
 So, they are not only more effective, but also much safer and free of many of the side effects of synthetic hormones.

 Testosterone Replacement for Women | Phoenix, AZ